 One of the reasons I recommend Twins is because you can get a brand new pair for around $60-65 after shipping on Amazon (USA).
 That is a steal when you compare it to the other low quality products that sell for around the same price.

 On the design front, Muay Thai gloves often have the thumb area directly molded into the actual glove frame rather than stitched on separately.
 You’ll often find the shape of (most) Muay Thai gloves a bit more square and top heavy in the front area than boxing gloves, with less of an ‘angular’ tapering from fist to wrist.
-There is a different in the weight distribution.
+There is a differance in the weight distribution.

 Muay Thai gloves are NOT as aerodynamic for quick rapid punching combos like Boxing Gloves because of the weight distribution — this may change depending on the brand, but it’s my experience there is quite a bit of a difference in the way Muay Thai style gloves perform when punching compared to Boxing gloves.

-Another point that needs to be made here is that Muay Thai gloves, especially the Thai-brands, tend to be very good value for dollar.
+Another point that needs to be made here is that Muay Thai gloves, especially the Thai-brands, tend to be very good value for the dollar.
 In fact, I would rate the Thai-brand Muay Thai gloves (TWINS, Top King, Fairtex, Boon, Raja, etc) as some of the best budget boxing gloves you can buy.
 For $60-$70 you get a handcrafted, made in Thailand, genuine leather glove.
 If you look at the boxing glove brands, you can’t get a similar glove quality at that price.
 To get real leather, handcrafted boxing gloves, you’ll need to look at one of the premium brands like Cleto Reyes which start at $170!
 So with Thai gloves, you are getting the quality and make of a $150+ glove for $60 dollars.

 Boxing gloves, on the other hand, don’t have as much flexibility and tend to be a bit more rigid than Muay Thai Gloves when you put them on.
 The thumb position may or may not be different than pure Muay Thai style gloves, depending on the vendor, with the thumb area stitched on separately rather than directly part of the glove mold.